 2. Complete Degree Courses for Admission

-At Harvard Extension School, your admission journey starts in the classroom.
+At Harvard Extension School, your admission journey begins in the classroom.
 Here’s how to qualify for admission.

-Register for three degree courses, including EXPO 25 Academic Writing and Critical Reading.
+Register for three prerequisite courses, including EXPO 25 Academic Writing and Critical Reading.

 Meet the grade requirements for admission.